bluestacks/senior-backend-developer-assignment/README.md

 ## Role Based Access Control:

 Implement a role based auth system.
-System should be able to assign a role to user and remove a user from the role.
+System should be able to assign a role to a user and remove a role from a user.

 Entities are USER, ACTION TYPE, RESOURCE, ROLE

-ACTION TYPE defines the access level(Ex: READ, WRITE, DELETE)
+ACTION TYPE defines the access level (Ex: READ, WRITE, DELETE)

-Access to resources for users are controlled strictly by the role.One user can have multiple roles.
-Given a user, action type and resource system should be able to tell whether user has access or not.
+Access to resources for users are controlled strictly by the role.
+One user can have multiple roles.
+Given a user, action type and resource, the system should be able to tell whether user has access or not.

 Please list down the assumptions made.